-The St. Charles Police and Fire team has a fundraising goal of $3,000 for the 2018 Polar Plunge, and is currently accepting donations.
-Donations help offset the cost of participation, uniforms, and health screenings for Special Olympics athletes.
+The St. Charles Police and Fire team has a fundraising goal of $3,000.
+Fundraising helps offset the cost of participation, uniforms, and health screenings for Special Olympics athletes.

-The team will be led by Police Officer Jennifer Larsen, who will be participating in her fourth polar plunge.
-Larsen will be joined by fellow officer Scott Coryell, along with Stephen Siwy, Andrew Kidd, Phil Kuhn, and Samantha Sebeck from the Fire Department, as well as their families and friends.
+The team will be led by Police Officer Jennifer Larsen, who will be participating in her fifth polar plunge.
+Larsen will be joined by St. Charles firefighter/paramedic Stephen Siwy, St. Charles Park Safety Supervisor Tim Timberlake, along with their families and friends.

 “Last year, we had an amazing outpouring of support from the community in support of Illinois Special Olympics athletes,” said Larsen.
 “We’re so excited to participate in the Law Enforcement Torch Run again and can’t wait to build upon last year’s successes.”

-For more information about the Polar Plunge and to donate to the St. Charles Police and Fire Team, click here.
+For more information about the Polar Plunge and the St. Charles Police and Fire Team, visit the Special Olympics Illinois website.